tidesdb/tidesdb/doc/05-internals/testing-and-tools.md

 before it and leaves what was buffered after, so position in the buffer is what decides which of the two is newer, and a read resolves a key by finding the last entry that either names it or covers it.

-The conflict oracle for an interval is **deliberately not symmetric**, because the engine's is not.
-An interval is claimed against the other intervals only — there is no one key to hash it under — while a point write is checked against both the intervals and the point reservations.
-So a point meeting either kind must lose, and an interval meeting another interval must lose, but an interval meeting a held point is allowed through.
-Mirroring that asymmetry is the difference between an oracle and a source of false failures.
+The conflict oracle for an interval is **symmetric**, because the engine's is.
+A point write meets a held point on the same key or a held interval covering it; an interval meets a held point inside it or a held interval intersecting it.
+Either way the committing side must lose.
+The engine used to check only the point side, running interval commits alone under an exclusive gate instead, and the oracle mirrored that asymmetry; a test oracle that disagrees with the engine on which side yields is a source of false failures, so the two moved together.

 Alongside the value comparison it carries a **structural** oracle that owes nothing to the model.
 A closed database owns no sstables and no level-set layouts, so both counts have to come back to what